 The program is structured in a manner, which ensures residents acquire sufficient levels of knowledge, clinical/technical skills and judgment to allow them to be competent in all areas of the specialty, meeting the criteria to become certified as consultants in anesthesiology.

-The Basics of Anesthesia Lecture Series is designed for residents beginning their training in anesthesiology to give them a strong knowledge base on the fundamentals of anesthesia.
-A course of lectures covering the salient points in anesthesia is given daily for the first two weeks of training.
+This one day comprehensive training session is designed for residents beginning their training in anesthesiology to give them a strong knowledge base focused on the fundamentals of anesthesia.

 Tuesday Lecture Series